rodrigograca31/Canvas2ImagePlugin/README.md

 ### For Cordova 3.0.x:

-1. To add this plugin just type: `cordova plugin add https://github.com/devgeeks/Canvas2ImagePlugin.git` or `phonegap local plugin add https://github.com/devgeeks/Canvas2ImagePlugin.git`
+1. To add this plugin just type: `cordova plugin add cordova-plugin-canvas2image`
-2. To remove this plugin type: `cordova plugin remove org.devgeeks.Canvas2ImagePlugin` or `phonegap local plugin remove org.devgeeks.Canvas2ImagePlugin`
+2. To remove this plugin type: `cordova plugin rm cordova-plugin-canvas2image`

 ### NOTE: For older versions of Cordova (You will probably have to use tag 0.2.0)